Updated 2018 Tierney Kinnison

 Please view the following pages to learn more about tools and research regarding IPE from the RVC.

-vIPEr – veterinary interprofessional education resources – the first research conducted and published on veterinary specific IPE, which led to two resources being imbedded into the BSc Veterinary Nursing curricula at the RVC.
+vIPEr – veterinary interprofessional education resources – the first research conducted and published on veterinary specific IPE, which led to two resources being embedded into the BSc Veterinary Nursing curricula at the RVC.

 Free online tools – access to two free online tools for educators to share with students from veterinary related professions and occupations.